 Supporting Oral Language Development for Early Childhood Teachers: Why and How

-We warmly invite early childhood teachers to a professional development event, to be held on Friday 27 March 2020 2–4pm on campus at the University of Canterbury.
+We warmly invite early childhood teachers to a professional development event, on Friday 27 March 2–4pm.
+This event can be attended in person on campus at the University of Canterbury, or online via a webinar link.
 This event is designed to support early childhood teachers with effective practice in oral language.

 Many new entrant teachers in Christchurch schools are concerned about the poor oral language some children have on school entry.
 In this seminar, Dr Jayne Newbury suggests the solution lies in improving the back-and-forth communication children experience in the first 3 years of their lives.